 The first theme is Meaning, Quality, and Integrity of the Degree, and the second theme is Assessment and Program Review.
 This was followed by a year of inquiry, data collection, and discussions in these areas.
 We also brought in a consultant to help us with our examination.
 Our investigation revealed that our educational effectiveness infrastructure (assessment) was progressing but there were final aspects of these processes we had not yet achieved but desired to.
 It was important for us to ensure that student excellence and student learning were at the center of this process.
 We also wanted to find ways to make this process part of our culture of teaching-learning and decision making.

-Our third theme evolved from examining all of the criteria with the committees and stakeholders resulting in a decision for a third theme.
+The third theme evolved from examining all of the criteria with the committees and stakeholders.
 The decision was made that we would benefit as an organization if we developed better ways to share information and knowledge.
-The committees would like to devote time and resources to develop effective and creative ways for us to share knowledge.
-We are now excited to move forward and see how this process will make us stronger.

 Please access the institutional report and supporting documents below.
 If you would like to provide feedback, you can do so via the OIE Feedback Form.